oemof/oemof-thermal/docs/stratified_thermal_storage.rst

       marginal_cost=0.0001
   )

+If you do not want to use a rule of thumb and rather let the model decide, go with option 2.
+Do so by leaving out :py:attr:`invest_relation_input_capacity` and setting :py:attr:`capacity_cost` to a finite value.
+Also have a look at the examples, where both options are shown.

 A 3rd and 4th option, investing into :py:attr:`nominal_storage_capacity` but leaving :py:attr:`capacity` fixed or vice versa, can not be modelled with this facade (at the moment).